adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 order to avoid having multiple instances running.
 - Subsequent executions are typically faster, as they only need to update user data as needed.
-The frequency with which you choose to execute the application depends on how often your enterprise directory changes.
+The frequency with which you choose to execute User Sync depends on how often your enterprise directory changes, and how quickly you want the changes to show up on the Adobe side.
+- Running User Sync more often than once every 2 hours is not recommended.

 ### Security recommendations